gchumillas/gchumillas/README.md

 ### Hi there 👋

 I'm Spanish developer and I've been developing web applications for more than 15 years.
-Although I've worked in different areas, I currently specialize in frontend development in **React**.
+Although I worked in different areas, I currently specialize in frontend development in **React**.

 Please check out my latest personal projects: